orbeon/orbeon-forms-doc/xforms/xbl/modes.md

 The `focus` mode allows the component to handle keyboard focus natively, so that the XForms engine is aware of focus.

+[SINCE Orbeon Forms 4.11]

-When the component receives focus, for example following an XForms `<xf:setfocus>` action, the JavaScript companion class of the component's `setFocus()` function is called.
+When the component receives focus, for example following an XForms `<xf:setfocus>` action, the JavaScript companion class's `xformsFocus()` method is called if present.
+If the method is missing, then the legacy `setFocus()` method is called.

+[UNTIL Orbeon Forms 4.10 included]

+The JavaScript companion class's `setFocus()` method is called if present.

 ## The nohandlers mode